edison9888/CPSE/PushServer/readme.txt

-run php to push test notification.
+1. run php to push test notification.

-php simplepush.php
+   php simplepushTest.php

+2. new api is needed

+   need to add a new api to accept ios device id and store it in db then use it to push notice.